team-ocean/veros/doc/introduction/advanced-installation.rst

       - When to use
     * - JAX
       - Linux, OSX, Windows
-      - To run 4x faster on CPU and for GPU support
+      - To run 4x faster on CPU, and for GPU support
     * - Veros Cython extensions
       - Linux, OSX
       - 20% speedup when using JAX